Pamela-N25/Excel-Skills_Analysis/README.md

 - I created a combo PivotChart to plot median salary and skill likelihood (%) from my PivotTable.
     - 🪙 **Primary Axis:** Median Salary (as a Clustered Column)
-    - 👍 **Secondary Axis:** Skill Likelihood (as a Line with Markers)
+    - 👍 **Secondary Axis:** Skill Likelihood (as a Line graph)
-- To customize the chart, I added a title axis title, removed the lines (skill likelihood), and changed the markers to diamonds.
+- To customize the chart, I added a title axis title and changed the colour of the line

 ### 📊 Analysis

 #### 💡Insights